 Finally, academic advisers can help you address any academic or personal challenges impacting your performance or well-being.
 They can provide guidance on how to handle difficult academic situations, such as failing a class or experiencing academic probation.
 They can also offer support and referrals for personal challenges like stress, anxiety, or depression.

 Academic advising is a valuable resource for students seeking guidance and support to help them succeed in college.
 By working with an academic adviser, you can get the guidance and support you need to navigate the challenges of college and achieve your academic and personal goals.

-Get familiar with the following resources for help with course work and studying.
+It's a good idea to become familiar with the following resources for help with coursework and studying.

-Office hours.
-Your professors have office hours during which you can meet with them to discuss course work.
-Don't hesitate to take advantage of this time if you have any questions or problems.
+Your professors have office hours when you can meet one-on-one to discuss any questions or problems.
+Building a positive communication relationship with your professors can enhance your course experience and provide you with additional support.
+Don't hesitate to take advantage of this time if you have questions about coursework, testing, or other issues.
 If your professors can't answer your questions, they can point you to other resources.

 Most students get the chance to work with an academic adviser.
 An adviser can tell you which classes you need to take, help you plan a schedule that meets your needs and guide you when it’s time to choose a major.
 Some academic advisers specialize in specific fields of study, such as biology.
 Others work with certain groups of students, such as athletes.

 These professionals run academic departments or other units within a college.
 If you have more general questions about your classes, talk to one of them.
 They can help you solve any small problems before they become big ones.